Paraguayan harp

-The Paraguayan harp is the national instrument of Paraguay, and similar instruments are used elsewhere in South America, particularly Venezuela.
+The Paraguayan harp is the national instrument of Paraguay, the result of the confluence of European and Guarani musical cultures.
+Derived from the classical angular harp, introduced during the Spanish colonization in the Jesuit Guarani Missions.

 It is a diatonic harp with 32, 36, 38 or 40, 42 or 46 strings, made from tropical wood, pine and cedar, with a rounded neck-arch, played with the fingernail.
 It accompanies traditional songs in the Guarani language.
 It stands 4.5–5 feet tall and weighs 8–10 pounds.